Hi I’m Prajna,

 I offer this body of work as a prayer that arose out of a dark night that literally blew me off course.
 After a huge ‘what the f…’ untidy dismantling, I’m stronger, more grounded, connected, and here to support you to birth new possibilities for living in harmony with life.

 P.S.
 I love trees, plants, cacao, pole dance, open water swimming, pleasure, writing and outright silliness.

-MORE ABOUT PRAJNA’S JOURNEY
+DIVE INTO PRAJNA’S JOURNEY

 Since a young age, I was drawn to the mysteries of the Latin Mass, the Sanctus bells, golden vestments, adornments and Mother Mary.
 I felt heartbroken not to become an altar boy simply because I was a girl.
 Reciting the rosary became an obsession.
 I regularly gathered my beads to climb an oak tree by the side of our house.
 This great oak became my safe haven for prayer and questions I ached to have answers for.
 Why the violence in my home?
 Why the exclusion of women?
 Why children with disabilities on little yellow buses?
 Why the Ku Klux Klan?

 My search for sanctity and sanctuary began very early.
 I found solace in a few adults that dedicated their lives to holy service.
 Still a sense of incompletion, shame and brokenness persisted.
 I unconsciously suppressed this pain, a mechanism that had a snowball effect and landed me in undesirable places.

-My First Teacher — Eunice
+My First Teacher — Eunice Zimmerman

 I continued to study and practice in a number of Ashrams and patriarchal traditions but nothing like my time with Eunice instilled within me a growing capacity to love and be loved.
 She taught me to never give up on love as our essential nature — a gift that cannot be earned.
 Love rules.
 I will forever be grateful to her.
 She continues to speak to me in so many ways.